Sporting Dogs

 About the Field Spaniel

-The Field Spaniel is a large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Field Spaniel is manageable for most owners.
+The Field Spaniel is a medium sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Field Spaniel is manageable for most owners.
 Typically standing 16 inches to 19 inches tall at the shoulder and weighing 37 to 45 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Field Spaniel brings a distinct combination of traits that sets it apart.
 The Field Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Field Spaniel loves being close to its people and forms strong bonds with every member of the household.